 I AM STRONG!

 Always have been, and hopefully always will be.
-I didn’t choose to get this disease; I’m pretty sure NO ONE did (or any other disease for that matter.)
-When I was confronted with the truth, for the REAL reason that first my foot felt like it was chronically asleep, then the leg, then both legs, to finally not being able to walk without assistance; when I was told that I had an incurable disease, I didn’t even think to ask “why me.”
-It just WAS.
-Just as with everything else that happens in life that I truly can’t control, I accepted it.
+I didn’t choose to get this disease; I’m pretty sure no one did (or any other disease for that matter.)
+When I was confronted with the truth, for the real reason that first my foot felt like it was chronically asleep, then the leg, then both legs, to finally not being able to walk without assistance; when I was told that I had an incurable disease, I didn’t even think to ask “why me.”
+It just was.
+Just as with everything else that happens in life that I can’t control, I accepted it and moved forward – even IF stumbling like a drunk at times.

 “It’s not the load that breaks you down; it’s the way you carry it.” -Lena Horne